Board of Directors

 President and Chief Executive Officer

-As President and CEO of Fortune 400 grocery retailer and distributor SpartanNash (Nasdaq: SPTN), Tony Sarsam leads 17,500 Associates serving customers in all 50 states as well as U.S. military troops overseas.
-Tony joined SpartanNash in 2020 and has since focused on building a strong People First culture as the company renews its commitment to growth, operational excellence, customer service and innovation.
+As President and Chief Executive Officer of SpartanNash, Tony Sarsam leads 17,500 Associates serving food retailers in all 50 states as well as the U.S. military both domestically and abroad.
+Mr. Sarsam joined SpartanNash and the Board in 2020 and has since focused on building a strong People First culture as the company renews its commitment to growth, operational excellence, customer service and innovation.

-With more than three decades of experience in the food industry, Tony has come to understand every side of the consumer-packaged goods business – from the plant floor to the C-suite.
-Before joining SpartanNash, Tony served as CEO of Borden Dairy Company and Ready Pac Foods.
-At Borden, he led the company through a major corporate restructuring and subsequent sale that preserved employment for all frontline Associates.
+With more than three decades of experience in the food industry, Mr. Sarsam has come to understand every side of the consumer-packaged goods business – from the plant floor to the C-suite.
+Before joining SpartanNash, Mr. Sarsam served as Chief Executive Officer of Borden Dairy Company, a dairy processor and distributor, from 2018 to 2020, and Ready Pac Foods, a manufacturer and distributor of convenience fresh foods, from 2013 to 2018.
+At Borden, he led the company through a major corporate restructuring and subsequent sale that preserved employment for all frontline associates during a time of significant industry consolidation.
 His leadership at Ready Pac helped the company grow by more than 60% and establish a dominant 80% share of the complete meal salad category.
-Tony’s success at Ready Pac attracted great interest and culminated in the sale of the business to Bonduelle in 2017.
+Mr. Sarsam’s success at Ready Pac attracted great interest and culminated in the sale of the business to Bonduelle in 2017.

-Prior to leading Ready Pac, Tony was President of the Nestlé USA Direct Store Delivery Company, which serves Nestlé frozen pizza and ice cream businesses and is the world’s largest frozen DSD sales organization.
+Prior to leading Ready Pac, Mr. Sarsam was President of the Nestlé USA Direct Store Delivery Company, where he created and led the world’s largest frozen direct store delivery network, serving Nestlé frozen pizza and ice cream businesses.
 He has also served as Executive Vice President of Sales and Operations at Dreyer’s, which was acquired by Nestlé.
-Tony began his career at PepsiCo, where he started as an Associate Engineer and progressed through a series of leadership roles, including Plant Manager, Director of Finance and Region Vice President for Sales and Distribution in the West.
+Mr. Sarsam began his career at PepsiCo, where he started as an Associate Engineer and progressed through a series of leadership roles, including Plant Manager, Director of Finance, Region Vice President for Sales and Distribution, and Group Vice President of Go to Market Strategy.

 M. Shân Atkins, NACD.DC and ICD.D.